 Schools in the Faculty of Medicine are Anatomy, Community Medicine, Medical Education, Medicine, Obstetrics and Gynaecology, Paediatrics, Pathology, Physiology and Pharmacology, Psychiatry and Surgery.
-The Faculty is supported in its operations by the Centres for Continuing Medical Education, Immunology, National Drug and Alcohol Research, Public Health, as well as a Mass Spectrometry Unit, a Biomedical Electron Microscope Unit, a Medical Illustration Unit, a Carcinogenesis Research Unit and the National Centre in HIV Epidemiology and Clinical Research.
-The Faculty is also affiliated with the Garvan Institute for Medical Research at St. Vincents Hospital, the Childrens Leukaemia and Cancer Research Unit at the Prince of Wales Hospital and the Skin and Cancer Foundation.
+The Faculty is supported in its operations by the Centres for Continuing Medical Education, Immunology, National Drug and Alcohol Research, Public Health, as well as a Mass Spectrometry Unit, a Biomedical Electron Microscope Unit, a Medical Illustration Unit, a Carcinogenesis Research Unit, the National Centre in HIV Epidemiology and Clinical Research and the National Centre for HIV Social Research.
+The Faculty is also affiliated with the Garvan Institute for Medical Research at St. Vincents Hospital, the Prince of Wales Medical Research Institute at the Prince of Wales Hospital, the Childrens Leukaemia and Cancer Research Unit at the Prince of Wales Hospital and the Skin and Cancer Foundation.